 Rental housing is one of the most efficient and effective ways to provide affordable accommodation.
-In most South African towns, this means backyard shacks, an important but very inefficient way of meeting housing needs.
-While a social housing sector exists to target lower income families in multi-unit buildings, these are primarily in large metropolitan areas.
+In most South African towns, this means backvard shacks, an important but inefficient way of meeting overwhelming housing need.
+While a social housing sector exists, targeting lower income families in multi-unit buildings, these are primarily in large metropolitan areas.
 Many private developers and investors are considering expanding significantly into the rental segment.
-If the demand is better understood, Government can meet housing backlogs quickly and affordably by promoting policies which target affordable rental housing.
+If the demand is better understood, governments can meet housing backlogs quickly and affordably by promoting policies which target affordable rental housing.